-- 203. JUUL not only designed its advertising with an eye to what might be appealing to young people, but set about disseminating those ads to ensure that young people see them.
+184. JUUL not only designed its advertising with an eye to what might be appealing to young people, but set about disseminating those ads to ensure that young people see them.
+JUUL set out to advertise on at least three major social media platforms: Instagram, Facebook, and Twitter, and disseminated the information in various ways across the platforms.

-JUUL set out to advertise on at least three major social media platforms: Instagram, Facebook, and Twitter, and disseminated the information in various ways across the platforms. - 204.
-On information and belief, JUUL maintains active accounts on most social media platforms, including Instagram, Facebook, and Twitter, where JUUL tweeted nearly 5,000 times in 2017 alone.
-As of 2016, 76% of American teens age 13-17 used Instagram, 66% of teens use Facebook, and 44% of teens use Twitter.
-While JUUL continues to maintain its Twitter page, it deleted nearly all content from its Instagram and Facebook pages around November of 2018, in response to lawsuits. - 205.
-JUUL was able to deliver content directly on social media using two approaches.
+185. On information and belief, JUUL maintains active accounts on most social media platforms, including Instagram, Facebook, and Twitter, where JUUL tweeted nearly 5,000 times in 2017 alone.
+As of 2016, 76 percent of American teens age 13-17 used Instagram, 66 percent of teens use Facebook, and 44 percent of teens use Twitter.
+While JUUL continues to maintain its Twitter page, it deleted nearly all content from its Instagram and Facebook pages around November of 2018, in response to lawsuits.

+186. JUUL was able to deliver content directly on social media using two approaches.
 First, it could post its advertisements directly to its own page, where it would be viewed by those who followed JUUL, and those who shared its posts ("Unpaid Advertising").
-And it could engage in paid advertising, whereby it could target specific demographics of people to ensure they received its advertisements ("Paid Advertising"). - 206.
-With respect to Unpaid Advertising, Instagram was the centerpiece of JUUL's teen-focused advertising blitz.
+And it could engage in paid advertising, whereby it could target specific demographics of people to ensure they received its advertisements ("Paid Advertising").

+187. With respect to Unpaid Advertising, Instagram was the centerpiece of JUUL's teenfocused advertising blitz.
 Instagram is used overwhelmingly by teenagers.
 At least 72% of teenagers in the United States have an Instagram account, and at least 63% of teenagers between the ages of 13 and 17 use Instagram every day.
-93 While increasingly more adults are using
+While increasingly more adults are using Instagram, this has been a recent development, and thus, advertisers typically only use Instagram if they are interested in marketing to young people, especially teenagers.

-&lt;sup>92 Snapchat And Instagram Are The Most Popular Social Media Platforms Among American Teens, The Associated Press-NORC Center for Public Affairs Research, http://apnorc.org/projects/Pages/HTML%20Reports/instagram-and-snapchat-are-most-popular-social-networks-for-teens.aspx (as of July 5, 2019).
+&lt;sup>92 Snapchat And Instagram Are The Most Popular Social Media Platforms Among American Teens, The Associated Press-NORC Center for Public Affairs Research, http://apnorc.org/projects/Pages/HTML%20Reports/instagram-and-snapchat-are-most-popular-social-networks-for-teens.aspx (as of July 5, 2019)